-General and administrative expense was \$20.8 million for the year ended December 31, 2019 compared to \$14.4 million for the year ended December 31, 2018, an increase of \$6.4 million or 44.7%.
-The increase in general and administrative expense was primarily attributable to an increase of \$4.9 million in employee compensation and benefits, related to increased headcount, \$1.0 million in professional services, and \$0.5 million in other costs, such as those related to operating as a public company.
-The current year growth in general and administrative expense is primarily attributed to operating as a public company for a full year as compared to the prior year with the completion of our IPO in May 2018.
+General and administrative expense was \$28.2 million for the year ended December 31, 2020 compared to \$20.8 million for the year ended December 31, 2019, an increase of \$7.4 million or 35.6%.
+The increase in general and administrative expense was primarily attributable to an increase of \$4.4 million in employee compensation and benefits, related to increased headcount and separation related expenses, and \$2.5 million in professional services.

 We anticipate that our general and administrative expenses will increase in the future as our business expands to support expected growth in research and development activities, including the continued development of our product candidates.
+However, as described above in COVID-19 Pandemic, the ultimate extent of the impact of the COVID-19 pandemic on our results of operations will depend on future developments, which are highly uncertain.
+Accordingly, we cannot fully predict the extent to which our business and results of operations will be affected.